DanielGnzlzVll/AACX/README.md

 1. Integration of Django Channels: Exploring real-time operations via websockets in Python, diverging from the conventional Node.js or Golang implementations.
 1. Adoption of HTMX: Experimenting with HTMX to create richly interactive pages with minimal JavaScript.
 1. Incorporation of View Transitions: Embracing Google Chrome's new view transitions as a potential future standard for web pages, acknowledging the evolving landscape of web technologies.
+1. While testing is typically a vital aspect of software development, it was approached differently in this project.
+Despite acknowledging its importance and usually prioritizing testing before code implementation, the nature of this project involved numerous new technologies and uncertain decisions.
+Therefore, testing was not conducted in the traditional sense.
+Instead, the development process was more of an experimental trial-and-error endeavor.
+Each decision was made cautiously, with constant exploration and adaptation to the evolving landscape of technologies.